burzum/hexagonal-cake/readme.md

 * Trying to use a DIC (League/Container)
 * Trying to use more [IoC](https://en.wikipedia.org/wiki/Inversion_of_control)
 * Trying to typehint almost everything
-* Trying [CQRS](https://martinfowler.com/bliki/CQRS.html) but other approaches as well to serve pages

 ## Installation